andycamguy/how-to-make-coffee/coffee-maker-pseudocode.md

     FILL Coffee-Pot with Water
    }
  TURN Sink OFF
-  WHILE Coffee_Maker is empty // boolean false
+  WHILE Coffee-Maker is empty // boolean false
  {
-  FILL Coffee_Maker with Water
+  FILL Coffee-Maker with Water
  }
-PLACE Coffee-Pot in Coffee_Maker //push into the array PLACE Filter in Coffee_Maker //push into the array COMPUTE (amount of Coffee_Grounds) to INSERT Coffee_Maker.filter_place START Coffee_Maker
+PLACE Coffee-Pot in Coffee-Maker //push into the array PLACE Filter in Coffee-Maker //push into the array COMPUTE (amount of Coffee-Grounds) to INSERT Coffee-Maker's filter-place START Coffee-Maker
 //Patiently watch and wait for Coffee to drip down through filter towards the pot IF Coffee-Pot is FULL
-    TURN OFF Coffee_Maker
+    TURN OFF Coffee-Maker
-    REMOVE Coffee-Pot from Coffee_Maker
+    REMOVE Coffee-Pot from Coffee-Maker

   ELSE
-    Coffee-Pot ++
+    Wait for Coffee-Pot to fill up
 WHEN Coffee_Maker is OFF
     POUR Coffee from Coffee Pot into Cup
     POUR Milk into Cup
     ADD Sugar into Cup
 Mix ingredients in Cup

+## //END